IvaMarin/Procedural-Terrain-Generation/README.md

 ## Save option

-When you press `save` in the menu, program will make a screenshot and save height maps of all terrain chunks visible in camera frustum.
+When you press `SAVE` in the menu, program will make a screenshot and save height maps of all terrain chunks visible in camera frustum.
 You can find saved data here:

 - Build: `<Path to Application Folder>\Procedural Terrain Generation_Data\TerrainData`
 - Unity: `<Path to Project Folder>\Assets\TerrainData`